zpassenger/no-category-base-wpml/readme.txt

 = Can you add a feature X? =

-Depends, if its useful enough and I have time for it.
+Just ask on the support forum.
+If its useful enough and I have time for it, sure.

 == Screenshots ==